-Acquire some bagged compost of choice, topsoil, play or landscaping sand (unless your soil is naturally sandy), clay buster soil amendment (if your soil is clayey like mine) and some good organic fertilizer of choice.
+Acquire some bagged compost of choice, topsoil, play or landscaping sand (unless your soil is naturally sandy), clay buster soil amendment (if your soil is clayey like mine), and some good organic fertilizer of choice.
 If you have your own homemade compost, great.
-It will be real nice for this use.
+It will be really nice for this use.
 Add all of the amendments to the new area by sprinkling them over the top of the previously dug up rose bed area.
 Once all of the amendments have been added, including the organic fertilizer, it is time to either grab the tiller or garden fork!

 Using the tiller or garden fork, work the amendments into the soil well.
 This usually requires going back and forth and side to side of the proposed area.
 When the soil has been amended well, you will be able to see the difference in the soil texture and feel it.
 The soil will be something truly awesome to support your new plant growth.